MotifExplainer: a Motif-based Graph Neural Network Explainer: Motif-based Graph Neural Network Explainer

-When working on data from different domains, the extraction rules should be adjusted based on the specific domain knowledge.
-For example, feed-forward loop, bifan, single-input, and multi-input motifs are popular motifs in biological networks, which have shown to have different properties and functions~\cite{alon2007network}.
-The Feed-forward loop motif is the best-studied motif so far with its properties well studied in many research studies~\cite{mangan2003structure, gorochowski2018organization}.
-The Feed-forward loop motif is demonstrated to have particular information filtering capabilities in gene-regulatory networks~\cite{antoneli2018homeostasis}.
-For graphs or networks in the engineering domain, the Three-node feedback loop~\cite{leite2010multistability} and Four-node feedback loop motifs~\cite{piraveenan2013centrality} are also important in addition to feed-forward loop and bifan motifs.
-The structures of these motifs are illustrated in Appendix~\ref{appe:B}.
+\textbf{Domain knowledge.} When working with data from different domains, motifs are extracted based on specific domain knowledge.
+For example, in biological networks, feed-forward loop, bifan, single-input, and multi-input motifs are popular motifs, which have shown to have different properties and functions~\cite{alon2007network, mangan2003structure, gorochowski2018organization}.
+For graphs or networks in the engineering domain, the three-node feedback loop~\cite{leite2010multistability} and four-node feedback loop motifs~\cite{piraveenan2013centrality} are important in addition to the feed-forward loop and bifan motifs.
+Motifs have also been shown to be important in computational Chemistry~\cite{yu2022molecular}.
+The structures of these motifs are illustrated in Figure~\ref{fig:Motifs}.

-From the above discussion, we can easily design motif extraction rules for popular motifs like the feed-forward loop motif based on domain knowledge.
-However, if we don't have relevant domain knowledge or the dataset type is unknown, we need a general way to obtain the motifs.
-Thus, we only extract the simplest motifs in this work: cycles and edges.
+\textbf{Extraction methods.} For molecule datasets, we can use sophisticated decomposition methods like RECAP~\cite{lewell1998recap} and BRICS~\cite{degen2008art} algorithms to extract motifs.
+For other datasets that do not have mature extraction methods like biological networks and social networks, inspired by related works on graph feature representation learning~\cite{yu2022molecular, bouritsas2022improving}, we propose a general extraction method that only considers cycles and edges as motifs, which can cover most popular network motifs.

 In particular, given a graph, we first extract all cycles out of it.
 Then, all edges that are not inside the cycles are considered motifs.
 We consider combining cycles with more than two coincident nodes into a motif.
-Although this method cannot extract complex motifs like single-input and multi-input motifs, it can generate the most important motifs, such as ring structures in biochemical molecules and the feed-forward loop motif mentioned above.
-To ensure the statistical significance of extracted motifs, we extract all motifs from the training data and remove motifs that only exist in a small portion of graphs.
+Although this method cannot extract complex motifs like single-input and multi-input motifs, it can generate the most important motifs, such as ring structures in biochemical molecules and the feed-forward loop motif.
 By adopting this simple but general motif extraction method, we can explain a GNN model without any domain knowledge, making our explanation model more applicable.
+Need to be noted that, even though the motif extraction rule cannot extract single-input and multi-input motifs, these motifs can be implicitly identified by our attention layer.
+Experiments in the table~\ref{table:quantitative} demonstrate it.

+Our methods can be easily applied to other domains by changing the motif extraction rules accordingly.